bdaiinstitute/spot_ros2/spot_examples/docs/send_inverse_kinematics_requests.md

 ## Introduction

-In this example, we will explore the utilization of ROS2 for deriving Inverse Kinematics (IK) solutions for specified tool poses.
+In this example, we will explore the utilization of ROS 2 for deriving Inverse Kinematics (IK) solutions for specified tool poses.
 The process involves the following steps:

 **Goal Visualization:** For each requested tool pose, the system publishes a Tranform (TF) to RViz, to clearly visualize the goal.